AdvTaint/AdvTaint/README.md

 ### Classification & RCA  Verified Detection Results
 We also provide all evaluation results from 5.1 to 5.4, including TP TN, FP, FN, Precision, Recall, F1, Accuray in `detection_tptnfpfn.xlsx`

+### LLM-as-Judge Reliability
+We provided the disagreement rates of two rounds of evaluation for three backbone models and the error rates of samples that were manually sampled and agreed upon in `llm_judge_reliability.xlsx`.
+It can be seen that overall, the error rate of samples that are manually reviewed is about 6.2%, while the error rate of samples that are agreed upon in two rounds is less than 1%.

+## 8. Runtime and token cost

 ---